 But people have found ways to get relief after years of pain.
 Many have turned to vitamin supplementation.
 They get B12 shots and take vitamin B1 and vitamin D pills.
 Many have discovered the benefits of alpha lipoic acid, an antioxidant.
 Numerous European studies have shown that alpha lipoic acid helps reduce neuropathy symptoms.

-There are many ways people can get their vitamins supplements.
+There are many ways people can get their vitamin supplements.
 The more expensive and time consuming option is to purchase separate pills for each vitamin.
 People who have done this have ended up paying thousands per year, just to get some relief.

 Another option is to get the vitamins, antioxidants and herbs that help reduce neuropathy symptoms in one pill.
 Nerve Renew contains special forms of vitamin B1 and B12 that are more readily and easily absorbed by the body.
 It also contains a more stable form of alpha lipoic acid, plus vitamins B2, B6 and D.